andrei-1111/lod_api_docs/authorize_quote.rst

 **Method:**    POST
 =============  =================================

 This interface authorizes a quote.
+Only quotes with a status of "Pending" can be authorized.

 Request Body